hrokr/Recipies/elote.md

-Ingredients:
+## Ingredients:
     Corn - husks on

-Sauce (per piece of corn, scale accordingly):
 	1/4 c.
-Mayonaisse
+Mayonnaise
 	1/4 c.
 Sour Cream
 	1/4 c.
-Cojita cheese
-		Acceptabel substitutes are Oaxacan, or queso fresca 1 lime - use all of zest with with a peeler and finely minced or with a citrus zester.
-Also, use between 1/2 and the entire lime's juice.
+Cotija cheese (Acceptable substitutes are Oaxacan, or queso fresca) 1 lime - use all of the zest and between 1/2 and the entire lime's juice. cilantro (to taste)

-	to taste:
-	cillantro
-	black pepper (preferbly fresh ground)
+	black pepper (to taste)
-    Chile powder (chipotle is my favorite), pepper
+    Chile powder (chipotle works well)

-Method of Production:
+## Instructions:
 1. Grill corn in husks.
 Blacked outside is just fine.
-	 2. Mix sauce ingreedents.
+2. Mix ingredients.
 3. Remove husks.
 4. Sauce and serve.

-Serving (pick one method):
+## Serving (pick one method):
-     corn on the cob style
+ - corn on the cob style
-	 on a stick
+ - on a stick
-	 using husks as handle (this can be the most messy)
+ - using husks as handle (this can be messy)